Contributor: Suzanne Riordan. Lesson ID: 13908

 Cause and Effect: The author describes something (an effect) and explains why it happened (cause).

 What is a castle, exactly?
-Many people would describe a castle as a very large building with tall towers, thick stone walls, iron gates, and perhaps surrounded by a moat (a large ditch filled with water), which can only be crossed by letting down a drawbridge.
+Many people would describe a castle as a huge building with tall towers, thick stone walls, iron gates, and perhaps surrounded by a moat (a large ditch filled with water), which can only be crossed by letting down a drawbridge.
 A castle would be built in an area that would be easy to defend, such as on a hill or near a river or other body of water.
 It would look like a very fortified building on the outside.
-But, on the inside, there would be living areas, a courtyard, and a chapel.
+But, inside, there would be living areas, a courtyard, and a chapel.

 Another type of castle was the stone keep.
 This is probably the type of castle you think of when you think of a castle.
 It had large stone walls connecting four towers, one on each corner.
 The towers could be round or square.
 A stone keep would not be built on a hill.
 Instead, it would be built near a body of water or have a moat surrounding it.

 This lovely castle sits on an island in the St. Lawrence River in New York.
 Why would someone build a castle here?
-In 1900, a millionaire named George Boldt decided to build a castle to show his love for his wife.
+In 1900, a millionaire named George Boldt built a castle to show his love for his wife.
 Three hundred men set to work on the 120-room structure.
 It was to have a drawbridge, tunnels, gardens, and a tower that would be used as the children’s playhouse (complete with a small bowling alley, billiard room, theater, and library!).
 However, four years later, all work on it suddenly stopped.
 George Boldt’s wife, Louise, had suddenly died.
-He had no heart for finishing the castle, where he had hoped to live out the rest of his life with his beloved wife.
+He had no heart for finishing the castle, where he hoped to live the rest of his life with his beloved wife.
 He never returned to the island.
 For 73 years, the castle sat there unfinished.
 Then in 1977, the local government bought the property and fixed it up.
 It is now a tourist attraction.
-How would you like to visit it some time?
+How would you like to visit it sometime?

-Now that you have learned a bit about castles, move on to the Got It? section, where you'll review text structures and practice identifying them.
+Now that you have learned a bit about castles, move on to the Got It? section where you'll review text structures and practice identifying them.